HariKube/example-webshop-service/README.md

 # example-webshop-service
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+This project is an example webshop service o demonstrate development simplicity with HariKube.

 ## Getting Started

 ### Prerequisites
 - go version v1.24.0+
 - docker version 17.03+.
-- kubectl version v1.11.3+.
+- kubectl version v1.34.0+.
-- Access to a Kubernetes v1.11.3+ cluster.
+- Access to a Kubernetes v1.34.0+ cluster.

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**